-- Issue the run command for NMMGR; the Open Configuration/Directory File Screen is displayed. - Enter the name of the configuration file to be created or updated in the Configuration File Name field. - Press the appropriate function key (Open Config or Create Config); the Main Menu Screen is displayed. - Press the function key for Go To CONFIG; the Configuration Menu Screen is displayed. - Press the function key for Go To NETXPORT; the Network Transport Configuration Selection Screen is displayed.
+- Issue the run command for NMMGR; the Open Configuration/Directory File Screen is displayed. - Enter the name of the configuration file to be created or updated in the Configuration File Name field. - Press the appropriate function key (Open Config or Create Config); the Main Menu Screen is displayed. - Press the function key for Ge To CONFIG; the Configuration Menu Screen is displayed. - Press the function key for Go To NETXPORT; the Network Transport Configuration Selection Screen is displayed.

-For more general information on NMMGR, refer to "Getting Started with NMMGR" in Section 5.
+For more general information on NMMGR, refer to Section 5.